This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- You may need to have your blood and urine tested.
-Imaging tests, such as x-rays, computerized tomography (CT) scan, endoscopy, or endoscopic ultrasound may be done.
+- You may need blood or urine tests before your surgery.
+You may also need x-rays, a CT scan, endoscopy, or an endoscopic ultrasound.
 A biopsy may also be done to get tissue samples of your tumor.
 The samples are sent to a lab for tests to check for cancer.
 Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location for each test.

 The day of your surgery: